Rs750 prize bond draw: October 15, 2020 - List of draw 84

 Similarly, the third prize of Rs9,300/- will be awarded to each of the 1696 winners.

-The results will be published on Geo.tv as soon as they are announced by the National Savings.
+The results will be published here as soon as they are announced on the National Savings website.

 The 83rd draw was held in Muzaffarabad on July 15, 2020.